-- Schedules time for classroom observations, giving teachers time to meet and discuss observations and recommendations.
+- Schedules time for classroom observations, giving teachers time to meet and discuss observations and recommendations outside of classroom.

-- Invites MHC or MHA to participate in the development and implementation of the specific plan for children with special needs, including participation in child's Imps or Asps if indicated.
+- Invites MHC or MHA to participate in the development and implementation of the specific plan for children with special needs, including participation in child's IEPs or IFSPs, if indicated.